 Do you have a little winter cabin fever?
 Take advantage of Tennessee’s mildest temperatures, unobstructed views and least crowded trails by hiking and camping Tennessee’s State Parks during the winter months.
-We hiked through five state parks - Big Hill Pond, Old Stone Fort, Chickasaw, Henry Horton and South Cumberland - to prove that winter is one of the best seasons to get out and explore all that Tennessee State Parks have to offer.
+Hike through these five state parks to see that winter is one of the best seasons to get out and explore all the state has to offer.

-Big Hill Pond State Park is potentially one of the most under-the-radar backcountry hiking and camping spots in the state.
+Big Hill Pond State Park in Pocahontas, Tennessee, approximately an hour and a half east of Memphis, is potentially one of the most under-the-radar, backcountry hiking and camping spots in the state.
 A little more than 4,000 acres of forested hills and swampy bottomlands are bordered by the Tuscumbia River and Cypress Creek in southwestern Tennessee, near the Mississippi state line.
 The park’s namesake may be a beautiful pond grown in with incredible cypress trees, but it’s Travis McNatt Lake which forms the very heart of the park.

 Old Stone Fort State Archaeological Park may be the most conveniently located Tennessee state park for camping.
 It’s not only RV friendly with a dump station and all the necessary hookups, but also accommodates tents and pop-up campers in a simulated backcountry setting.
-And this is located just minutes from the City of Manchester and all of the modern conveniences a person might want or need, including stores, restaurants and even hotels for when the going gets tough.
+It's located just minutes from Manchester, situated approximately two hours south of Nashville, and all of the modern conveniences a person might want or need, including stores, restaurants and even hotels for when the going gets tough.
 This undoubtedly makes Old Stone Fort the ideal place to bring the whole family.

 That, and the Old Stone Fort itself.
 The name is actually a misnomer - it’s neither a fort, nor is it made of stone.
 It is actually an earthen enclosure which served as ceremonial grounds for prehistoric Native Americans that came here before the Cherokee, the Creek and other Tennessee tribes.
 Constructed 1,500-2,000 years ago, the entrance of the earthen enclosure is oriented to face the exact spot where the sun rises at the time of the summer solstice.